 How long does the battery last on the Bose SoundLink Flex?

 Bose claims that the SoundLink Flex can last for up to 12 hours on a fully charged battery.
 There is a USB-C to USB-A charging cable inside the box, but you have to supply a power adapter.
-Our standard battery test uses music played back continuously with a 75dB (SPL) maximum output level measured 1 meter from the front of the speaker—the Bose SoundLink Flex lasted 11 hours, 59 minutes.
-That means Bose’s claimed battery life is quite accurate and the speaker will last a day at the beach or through a long hike in the mountains.
+Our standard battery test uses music played back continuously with a 75dB (SPL) maximum output level measured 1 meter from the front of the speaker—the Bose SoundLink Flex lasted 11 hours and 59 minutes.
+That means Bose’s claimed battery life is quite accurate, and the speaker will last a day at the beach or through a long hike in the mountains.

 How does the Bose SoundLink Flex sound?